Barry George: Previous criminal convictions and investigations

 On 2 May 1989 at Fulham register office, George married a 35-year-old Japanese student, Itsuko Toide, in what Toide described as a marriage "of convenience – but nonetheless violent and terrifying".
 After four months she reported to the police that he had assaulted her.
 On 29 October 1989, George was arrested and charged, but the case was dropped and did not go to court; the marriage ended in April 1990.
 In April 1990, and again in January 1992, George was arrested and charged with indecent assault.
 Neither case went to court.

-George has also used in the name Barry Bulsara and claimed to be the cousin of Freddie Mercury, Bulsara being Mercury's real surname.
+At the time of Dando's murder, he was using the pseudonym Barry Bulsara, telling people that he was the cousin of Freddie Mercury (born Farrokh Bulsara), and gave that name after the murder when he contacted various businesses, seeking alibi video footage to prove he was present at any of those businesses at the time of the murder.
+These actions led to tips from the businesses that brought George (then believed to be George Bulsara) to the attention of the police unit investigating the murder, though these initial tips, amongst the thousands received in the days immediately following the murder, were not connected as referring to one person – and pursued by police – until a year after the murder.

 Overturned conviction for murder of Jill Dando

-Jill Dando was shot dead outside her home on 26 April 1999.
-George (who at the time of the murder lived in a ground floor flat in Crookham Road, Fulham) was arrested for her murder on 25 May 2000, and charged on 29 May 2000.